pe-st/garmin-connect-export/README.md

   -sa START_ACTIVITY_NO, --start_activity_no START_ACTIVITY_NO
                         give index for first activity to import, i.e. skipping the newest activities -ex FILE, --exclude FILE
-                        Json file with Array of activity IDs to exclude from download.
+                        JSON file with Array of activity IDs to exclude from download.
                         Format example: {"ids": ["6176888711"]}
 ```